 What if something happens to this man while we’re in the forest?
 If we get lost?
 What if the chimpanzees are aggressive and attack us?
 What if….

 I made small talk to get out of my head as we walked deeper and deeper into the forest.
 It didn’t take long for me to be completely lost, but this was second nature to the guide.
 He knew the paths like I know the streets in my neighborhood.

 Although I tried to maintain the required distance of 5-8m, I could have reached out and touched them.
 I guess they weren’t given the 5-8m guidelines.
-They looked at me.
-They cleaned each other.
-They scratched.
-They walked on two legs.
+They looked at me, cleaned each other, scratched, and walked on two legs.
 They were like watching children who spoke a different language.

 We spent an entire hour with them.
 They moved around but they weren’t trying to get away from us.
 It was the most unbelievable wildlife encounter of my life.
 I didn’t want to leave yet I didn’t want to overstay my welcome.